Using Træfik for internal tools at Bleemeo

 Starting a service

-Let's take two examples of services: our home page which is a nginx web server serving static file and Jenkins.
+Let's take two examples of services: our home page which is a nginx web server serving static files, and Jenkins.

 Here is the ̀ docker-compose.yml` file used for our home page: